mxngls/mxngls.github.io/src/why_and_why_not.md

----
-title: "This websites reason d'être"
+# This websites reason d'être

-subtitle: "Remising about my motivations to create this website"
+Reminiscing about my motivations to create this website.
-date: "2023/11/19"
----

 ### Exposing yourself